Thaylo/VanillaCakeADT/README.md

 # VanillaCakeADT

 A portable library to speed up C software projects.
-It is and will always be compatible with in Windows, GNU/Linux and macOS environments.
+It is and will always be compatible with Windows, GNU/Linux and macOS OSes.

 VanillaCakeADT stands for Vanilla C and CMake with C Abstract Data Types.